torvalds/linux/Documentation/networking/device_drivers/intel/igb.rst

 value should be at least as large as the expected time for the driver to process an interrupt.
 Multiqueue is off by default.

 REQUIREMENTS: MSI-X support is required for Multiqueue.
-If MSI-X is not found, the system will fallback to MSI or to Legacy interrupts.
+If MSI-X is yest found, the system will fallback to MSI or to Legacy interrupts.
 This driver supports receive multiqueue on all kernels that support MSI-X.